Like TechNet UK on Facebook

 Usage of software purchased through these agreements is controlled by a number of factors; the agreement itself may contain some usage rights specific to purchasing through that agreement, but the usage rights per product can be found in the Product List document and the Product Use Rights (PUR) document.
 You can download the Product List and PUR from here: http://www.microsoftvolumelicensing.com.

-For example, when you purchase Windows 8 Pro through Volume Licensing the license is an upgrade license only.
+For example, when you purchase Windows 8.1 Pro through Volume Licensing the licence is an upgrade licence only.
 Meaning that the device must already be licensed for a qualifying operating system before installation of the Windows Upgrade.
 The Product List contains all the detail behind this including a list of the qualifying operating systems per agreement.
-Whereas the PUR goes into more detail on where Windows 8 Pro may be installed and who can access the software either locally or remotely.
+Whereas the PUR goes into more detail on where Windows 8.1 Pro may be installed and who can access the software either locally or remotely.

-So to wrap up, we have seen that there are a number of different ways for you to purchase your licenses, and the availability of software does vary through those channels, but the main impact on the licenses of buying through FPP, OEM or Volume Licensing is the usage rights you gain with the software.
+So to wrap up, we have seen that there are a number of different ways for you to purchase your licences, and the availability of software does vary through those channels, but the main impact on the licences of buying through FPP, OEM or Volume Licensing is the usage rights you gain with the software.

 This is one scenario and licensing situation.
 Each customer scenario can vary by deployment, usage, product version, and product use rights.
 Always check your contract, and the current Products Use Rights document to confirm how your environment should be fully licensed.
 The blogging team does not warrant that this scenario will be the right licensing solution for other similar cases.